FarronF/limerick-council-meetings/meetings/2025/02/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 14th January 2025.md

 installation.
 Councillor Teskey added there also is an extra burden on people with

-medial conditions who are reliant on electricity and added the Housing Adaptation Grant--- 4
+medial conditions who are reliant on electricity and added the Housing Adaptation Grant
+---
+4

 scheme should be amended to include funding to purchase of generator for private